jahrik/pi/README.md

 ## Ansible

-Update IP for your raspberry pi
+Update the IP for your raspberry pi in the inventory.ini file.
 ```
 [pi]
 pi ansible_host=192.168.1.114 ansible_user=pi
 ```

-* run ansible playbook on the pi
+Run ansible playbook on the pi to finish any provisioning you have defined in the site.yml
 ```
 ansible-playbook -l pi site.yml